HilalKocak/Django-Bootstrap-Project-1/README.md

 ## You can install packages with
 pip install -r requirements.txt

+## Creating superuser
+python manage.py createsuperuser

+NOTE: The password does not appear on the screen while being entered.
+Please ensure that you enter your password correctly.

 ## You can run the project with
 python manage.py runserver